Ambiguity through the lens of measure theory: Definitions

 The column vector such that each of its entry is~$1$ is denoted by~$𝟙$.
 A $P$-vector~$λ$ is called \emph{stochastic} (respectively, \emph{substochastic}) if its entries are non-negative and sum up to~$1$ (respectively, to at most~$1$). that is, $0 ⩽ λ_p ⩽ 1$ for each $p ∈ P$ and $λ𝟙 = 1$ (respectively, $λ𝟙 ⩽ 1$).
 A matrix~$M$ is called \emph{stochastic} (respectively, \emph{substochastic}) if each of its rows is stochastic (respectively, \emph{substochastic}), that is $M𝟙 = 𝟙$ (respectively, $M𝟙 ⩽ 𝟙$).
 It is called \emph{strictly substochastic} if it is substochastic but not stochastic.
 This means that the entries of at least one of its rows sum up to a value which is strictly smaller than~$1$.

+In the paper, we mainly consider rational measures also known as hidden Markov measures that we now introduce.
 A measure~$μ$ is \emph{rational} if it is realized by a weighted automaton \cite[Chap~.4]{Sakarovitch09a}.
-Equivalently there is an integer~$m$, a row $1 × m$-vector~$π$, a morphism~$ν$ from $A^*$ into $m × m$-matrices over real numbers and a column $m × 1$-vector~$ρ$ such that the following equality holds for each word $a_1 ⋯ a_k$ \cite{BerstelReutenauer10}.
+Equivalently there is an integer~$m$, a row $(1 × m)$-vector~$π$, a morphism~$ν$ from $A^*$ into $m × m$-matrices over real numbers and a column $m × 1$-vector~$ρ$ such that the following equality holds for each word $a_1 ⋯ a_k$ \cite{BerstelReutenauer10}.